 Use tags to make related processes easy to find

-If you have a huge number of processes, then you may want to create an effective tagging system which helps you navigate through them all or even search related processes.
+If you have a huge number of processes, then you may want to create an effective tagging system that helps you navigate through them all or even search-related processes.

 This is where you could reapply the Dewey Decimal system described in the sections above.
 You can tweak the system to your needs.

 If you created a process for staff to use when building new processes, then one step could be to determine the number tagging for the template they’re building.
 You could include a run link into this task and that would automatically open up a guide to your internal Dewey system – which might look something like the image below.

 This could provide a growing and flexible taxonomy of all available processes.
 If it’s a system big enough for libraries then it should be big enough for your business.

 The process I run to prepare this post for publication might be called a Blog Prepublish Checklist, but in this tagging system, it would a 212.3 Blog Prepublish Checklist, for example.

 If I wanted to see other content marketing related processes, I could search 210.